larsbs/id3v2lib/README.md

 $ make
 ```

-After the building step is finished, you'll find the compiled libraries inside the `lib` folder.
+After the building step is finished, you'll find the compiled library inside the `lib` folder.

 ### Building using CMake

-The id3v2lib library is built using CMake 2.6+ on all platforms.
-On most systems you can build and install the library using the following commands:
+It's possible to use CMake 2.6+ to build id3v2lib on all platforms.
+On most unix systems, you can build and install the library using the following commands:

 ```bash
 $ mkdir build && cd build